DCLMakerSTEAM/PlottingwithPython1/README.md

 * Thank you for that program.
 Can you also have the program tell the user whether their number is odd or even?

 If you want to work have ChatGPT write you a different program that does something else, it is best to start a new conversation so that ChatGPT (and you) do not get confused about what you are asking for.

+Once you find a dataset you wish to visualize, ask ChatGPT to write that code.
+For instance, you could ask:
+* I have a dataset that has GPS coordinates.
+Can you write a program that will plot each of those records on a map?

+Or, maybe you have data about how much each department is spending.
+* I have a dataset of spending by department.
+Can you write a program to display that as a bubble chart?
+Make each bubble proportional to the size of the departmental spending.